JustinHuPrime/DataPackCrafter/docs/quickstart.md

 ## Types and basic operations

-Our language supports the following types: numbers (a single type like in JavaScript), booleans, and (mixed-type) lists.
+Our language supports the following types: strings, numbers (a single type like in JavaScript), booleans, and (mixed-type) lists.

 The standard operators for arithmetic (`+`, `-`, `*`, `/`, `%`), equality (`==`, `!=`), and comparison (`>`, `>=`, `<=`, `<`) are provided with type checks.
 Of these, `+` allows adding numbers as well as concatenating strings and lists, and comparisons are defined for both numbers and strings.